11 Best WordPress Media Library Plugins To Organize Your Files

 Most WordPress users only need virtual media folders.

-For example, if you have a lot of images in your knowledgebase and you just want a way to organize those images so that you can quickly find the right image when you’re working in your WordPress dashboard, you just need virtual media folders.
+For example, if you have a lot of images in your knowledge base and you just want a way to organize those images so that you can quickly find the right image when you’re working in your WordPress dashboard, you just need virtual media folders.

 You should only use real WordPress media folders if you have an actual need to sync the server folder structure with your WordPress media files.